Milestone-Proposal:JJY: Standard Signal Transmitting Station in Japan, 1940

 Summary

-JJY stands apart through its early technological innovation, institutional foresight, and societal impact.
-More than just a follower of WWV in 1939 [6], it was a pioneer in nationalizing and systematizing time as a public utility.
-Its legacy continues to shape synchronized timekeeping infrastructure in Japan and beyond—making it a fitting candidate for IEEE Milestone recognition.
+JJY stands apart through its early technological innovation, institutional foresight, and transformative societal impact.
+More than a follower of WWV, JJY pioneered the nationalization and systematization of time dissemination.
+Its legacy continues to shape synchronized timekeeping infrastructure in Japan and globally—making it a compelling candidate for IEEE Milestone recognition.

 Why was the achievement successful and impactful?